A class of goodness-of-fit tests for spatial extremes models based on max-stable processes: Monte Carlo experiment

 \section{Monte Carlo experiment}

-As already mentioned in Section~\ref{description}, two test statistics that appear of particular interest are $S_{D,n}$ and $\sum_{\{i,j\} \subset D} S_{\{i,j\},n}$, corresponding respectively to a global and a pairwise approach to spatial dependence.
-Three versions of each test statistic can be considered, depending on which of the three nonparametric estimators of the extremal coefficients defined in~(\ref{extremal_estimators}) is used.
+As already mentioned in Section~\ref{description}, test statistics of the following form were considered in the simulations:

+where $S_{B,n}$ is defined in~\eqref{generic}.
+The first type of test statistic can be seen as focusing on the difference between a nonparametric and a parametric estimator of the Pickands dependence function on the boundary of the unit simplex $\Delta_{d-1}$, while the third one considers this difference in the center of $\Delta_{d-1}$.
+The difference between $E_{n,2,3,d}^{[\alpha]}$ and $P_{n,2,3,d}^{[\alpha]}$ is that the former sums differences of extremal coefficients while the latter sums differences of Pickands dependence functions.
+By setting $\alpha$ to 2, one obtains Cram\'er--von Mises-like statistics.
+Three versions of each test statistic can be computed, depending on which of the three nonparametric estimators of the extremal coefficients defined in~\eqref{extremal_estimators} is used.
 Recall that the latter can be the Pickands estimator, the Hall-Tajvidi estimator or the Cap\'era\`a--Foug\`eres--Genest estimator.
-In the sequel, we use the abbreviations P, HT and CFG, respectively.

-The finite-sample performance of the six tests was investigated in a computationally intensive Monte Carlo experiment using $[0, 10]^2$ as study region.
-The factors of the experiment are the data generating model, the number of sites $d$, and the sample size $n$ (typically corresponding to the number of years in a real dataset).
+The finite-sample performance of the tests was investigated in a computationally intensive Monte Carlo experiment using $[0, 10]^2$ as study region and $d=10$ sites.
+The factors of the experiment are the locations of the sites, the data generating model, the hypothesized model, the strength of the spatial dependence and the sample size $n$ (typically corresponding to the number of years in a real dataset).
+To avoid increasing an already very high computational burden, only isotropic models with one real parameter $\theta > 0$ were considered.
+The first model, abbreviated by Sm--Iso, was obtained by parametrizing the covariance matrix $\bm \Sigma$ in the Smith model as ${\bm \Sigma} = \theta \bm I_2$, where $\bm I_2$ is the $2 \times 2$ identity matrix.
+The second model, abbreviated as Sc--Exp, was obtained by choosing the correlation function $\rho$ parametrizing the Schlather model to be of the exponential type with range parameter $\theta$, i.e.,

-The two data generating models that were considered are the Smith and the Schlather models.
-As explained in Section~\ref{spatial}, the Smith model is parametrized by a two-by-two covariance matrix $\Sigma$, i.e., $\theta = (\sigma_{11}, \sigma_{12}, \sigma_{22})$, while the Schlather model is parametrized by a correlation function~$\rho$.
-The latter was chosen to be of the Gaussian type and potentially anisotropic resulting in the definition